filler36/new-cicd/README.md

 Pipeline job description.
 Our pipeline consist from 5 stages:

-1. GIT CLONE PROJECT.
-Cloning the repository into our work directory.
+**1. Git clone project.** Cloning the repository into our work directory.
-2. ANALYZING PROJECT.
-Analyzing our code with cppcheck utility and saving results to report.xml file.
+**2. Analyzing project.** Analyzing our code with cppcheck utility and saving results to report.xml file.
-3. SENDING REPORT TO SONAR.
+**3. Sending report to Sonar**.
 Sending our report.xml file to Sonar server.
-4. COMPILATION BUILD.
-Compiling our code into app.
+**4. Compilation build.** Compiling our code into app.
-5. PUBLISHING ARTIFACT TO REPOSITORY.
-Publishing our artifact into Nexus repository.
+**5. Publishing artifact to repository".** Publishing our artifact into Nexus repository.